 In conjunction with classroom instruction, the chemistry lab component for this course requires students to apply knowledge from the classroom to explore relationships, conduct inquiry, and apply critical thinking to the world of chemical reactions.
 Lecture and lab must be taken concurrently.
-Lecture (3 credits) and laboratory (1 credit)
+(4 credits)